w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 The WCAG technical documents are developed by the Accessibility Guidelines Working Group ([AG WG](https://www.w3.org/WAI/about/groups/agwg/)) (previously under the Silver Task Force) with the Silver Community Group.
 These Groups are part of the World Wide Web Consortium ([W3C](https://www.w3.org)) Web Accessibility Initiative ([WAI](https://www.w3.org/WAI/)).
 You can learn about the development process from [[How WAI Develops Accessibility Standards through the W3C Process: Milestones and Opportunities to Contribute]](/standards-guidelines/w3c-process/).

-We welcome your comments on WCAG 3 Working Drafts.
+We welcome your comments on WCAG 3 Drafts.
 The best way to provide feedback is by opening new [GitHub issues](https://github.com/w3c/wcag3/issues).
 Alternatively, email public-agwg-comments@w3.org

 Opportunities for contributing more directly to WCAG and other WAI work are introduced in [[Participating in WAI]](/about/participating/).